mbluelander/whirltube/README.md

   * Fixed inconsistent UI.
 * **1.1.2**
   * Added option to import browser cookies.
-  * Replaced Ogg in default audio formats with M4a
+  * Replaced Ogg in default audio formats with M4a.
+* **1.1.3**
+  * Whirltube will now embed chapter metadata into downloaded video if available.
+  * Added attractive unicode icon.